mplogas/laac/README.md

 ## Why

 I have an Kraken X53 and a Corsair Commander Pro in my UnRaid server, so I was looking for ways to control it.
-One option is running a Windows 10/11 VM with CAM and iCUE, but this seems overkill.
+Running a Windows 10/11 VM with CAM and iCUE seemed overkill, something that runs on Linux and can be containerized would be ideal.

-Luckily, the great developers at [liquidctl](https://github.com/liquidctl/liquidctl) released a tool that can control both.
+Luckily, the great developers at [liquidctl](https://github.com/liquidctl/liquidctl) released a tool that can control many liquid cooling AiO and fan controller solutions
-[avpnusr](https://github.com/avpnusr/liquidctl-docker) created an image that allows controlling the Kraken AIO, but not the Commander controller.
-I started extending the script, but quickly decided to start from scratch and go with a config file instead - because it's easier to back up and brings more flexibilty.
-I went with YAML, because it's easy to write and read for humans and [Stefan Farestam](https://stackoverflow.com/a/21189044) posted a simple, bash-based YAML parser that looked promising (and worked out-of-the-box!).
+[avpnusr](https://github.com/avpnusr/liquidctl-docker) created a Docker image that allows controlling the Kraken AIO, but unfortunately not the Commander controller.
+So I started extending the script, but quickly realized that starting from scratch would allow me to go with a config file instead - because that's easier to back up and allows changing values on the fly.
+I went with YAML, because it's easy to read (and write) for humans and [Stefan Farestam](https://stackoverflow.com/a/21189044) posted a simple, bash-based YAML parser that worked out-of-the-box.

+The script uses [inotify-tools](https://github.com/inotify-tools/inotify-tools) to watch the config file and upon ```close_write``` liquidctl is reconfigured.
+I think, this could be interesting for scenarios that automagically update the config file based on other temperature readings.

 ## How